-Health and poverty are inextricably linked.
+The project: Health and poverty are inextricably linked.
 Health problems interfere with work and education, and poverty exacerbates health problems, producing a cycle of negative influence that maintains both poverty and ill-health.
-An effective approach to improve health is thru community-based health workers, recruited from and working in their home neighborhoods.
-Such positions also provide jobs within those same neighborhoods, and so they lower costs for health care and insurance providers, improve health outcomes for community members, and increase economic attainment along multiple dimensions, in a positive cycle that works against poverty.
+An effective approach to improve health is through community health workers (CHWs) recruited from and working in their home neighborhoods.
+Such positions also provide jobs within those same neighborhoods, lower costs for health care and insurance providers, improve health outcomes for community members, and increase economic attainment.

 Michele Heisler, U-M Institute for Healthcare Policy & Innovation

 Dr. Joneigh Khaldun, Detroit Health Department